contents by keyword

 Literature Organization The Electronic Literature Organization (ELO) is a 501(c)(3) nonprofit organization established in 1999 to promote and facilitate the writing, publishing, and reading of electronic literature.
 Since its formation, the Electronic Literature Organization has worked to assist writers and publishers in bringing their literary works to a wider, global readership and to provide them with the infrastructure necessary to reach one another.
 See: http://eliterature.org

-A Web and DVD-ROM Publication
+A Web and USB Flash Drive Publication

-The Electronic Literature Collection Volume Two has been published (with identical contents) on the web and on DVD-ROM.
-This dual publication is intended to allow the first volume to reach the broadest audience possible and to provide for reading, classroom use, sharing, and reference on and off the network.
-Anyone can request a free DVD-ROM from: Electronic Literature Organization / Maryland Institute for Technology in the Humanities (MITH) / B0131 McKeldin Library / University of Maryland / College Park, MD 20742.
-The Collection is available online at: http://collection.eliterature.org
+The Electronic Literature Collection Volume Two has been published on the web and, together with the Electronic Literature Collection Volume One, on USB Flash Drive.
+This dual publication is intended to allow the volumes to reach the broadest audience possible for reading, classroom use, and sharing on and off the network.

 Creative Commons License